MICHAEL WADDELL

 43 YEARS OF LEADERSHIP EXPERIENCE IN INTERCOLLEGIATE ATHLETICS, PRIVATE BUSINESS AND NON-PROFIT MANAGEMENT

-Keith R. Tribble's career in sports administration and business is a testament to his dedication and success.
-He served in key roles such as Executive Vice President and Director of Athletics for the University of Central Florida Athletic Association, Sr. Associate Director of Athletics for UNLV, and Associate Director of Athletics for the University of Florida.
-His leadership also extended to the CEO role for the Orange Bowl Committee and Executive Director for the Blockbuster Bowl (currently the Cheez-It Bowl) and Las Vegas Bowl, where he led three collegiate post-season bowl games.
+Tribble’s career in athletics administration spans some of the nation’s most prominent programs and events.
+He served as Executive Vice President and Director of Athletics for the University of Central Florida Athletic Association, Senior Associate AD at UNLV, and Associate AD at the University of Florida.
+He also held CEO and executive director roles with the Orange Bowl Committee, the Blockbuster Bowl (now the Cheez-It Bowl), and the Las Vegas Bowl, successfully leading three high-profile postseason games.

-Tribble attended the University of Florida, where he played offensive guard for three bowl teams.
-He graduated with a bachelor's degree in journalism (public relations and marketing).
-He was inducted into the University of Florida Athletic Hall of Fame in 2011 and the College of Journalism and Communications Hall of Fame in 2007.
-Keith and his wife, Terri, have a daughter, Carlyn, and son Kyle.
+A proud University of Florida graduate, Tribble played offensive guard for three Gator bowl teams before earning his bachelor’s degree in journalism (public relations and marketing).
+His alma mater has recognized him with induction into both the UF Athletic Hall of Fame (2011) and the College of Journalism and Communications Hall of Fame (2007).

 University of Florida, Bachelor of Science, Journalism, Public Relations & Marketing, 1977